 Clemson University boasts a beautiful campus situated in the Blue Ridge Mountains next to Lake Hartwell.
 Many of Clemson’s approximately 20,000 undergraduate students are avid adventurers.
-They take full advantage of Clemson’s close proximity to trails, cycling paths, and kayaking spots.
-The university itself is well respected for its various degree programs.
+They take full advantage of Clemson’s close proximity to hiking trails, cycling paths, and kayaking spots.
+The university itself is well respected for its various degree offerings.
 U.S. News & World Report recently ranked Clemson as the 21st best public university in America, and the 67th best school in the country overall.

 17. University of Virginia

 Historic University of Virginia was founded in 1819 by Thomas Jefferson, a U.S. President and author of the Declaration of Independence.
 The university is as prestigious as one might expect, and has been declared by the Carnegie Foundation as a “research University with Very High Research.”
 Virginia’s alumni include: